evennia/evennia/docs/source/Tags.md

      mychair.tags.clear()
 ```

 Adding a new tag will either create a new Tag or re-use an already existing one.
+Note that there are _two_ "furniture" tags, one with a `None` category, and one with the "luxurious" category.

 When using `remove`, the `Tag` is not deleted but are just disconnected from the tagged object.
 This makes for very quick operations.
 The `clear` method removes (disconnects) all Tags from the object.
 You can also use the default `@tag` command:

      @tag mychair = furniture

+This tags the chair with a 'furniture' Tag (the one with a `None` category).

 ## Searching for objects with a given tag